“Masreni” Tea Room: Empowering Women’s Entrepreneurship in Rural Armenia

 “There are projects for women entrepreneurs, there is support which is quite exciting.
 It was thanks to these types of projects that I was able to open the tea room,” says Magda.
 She believes that in order to succeed in today's market, it is important to stay up to date with the latest trends and continuously develop new skills.

-As she notes, the business development courses offered through the Accelerator program and provided by IRIS business incubator were valuable resource.
+As she notes, the business development courses offered through the Accelerator program and provided by IRIS business incubator were a valuable resource.
 “The knowledge I received at Accelerator program helps me to think about different aspects of my business,” says Magda.

 Magda notes that she seeks to constantly involve her fellow villagers in her business activities."We source all of our food for the tea room from local producers, and we also showcase and sell handmade goods and accessories made by our villagers.”